dmbarbour/wikilon/docs/AwelonLang.md

 ## Labeled Data - Records and Variants

-Many programming languages heavily leverage *labeled* data.

 Labeled sum types (aka variants) allow us to conditionally discriminate on the label.
 Labeled product types (aka records) allow us to access a heterogeneous collection of data by label.
 Primitive sum `(A + B)` and product `(A * B)` values are simple and sufficient for many use cases.
 But labeled data is frequently self-documenting (the label informs the human) and extensible (easy to introduce new labels).

 Labeled data can be encoded using 'deep' primitive sum types.
+Use of sums instead of `(label,value)` pairs avoids need for dependent types.
+Editable views can potentially support labeled data at the syntax layer.

 Consider constructors `mkL = [inL] b` and `mkR = [inR] b` for primitive sum types, as described under *Data*.
 We can construct 'deep' sums using sequences like `mkL mkL mkR mkR mkR mkL mkR mkR`.
 I'll shorthand that as `LLRRRLRR`.
 We can encode labels (or other information) within this left-right-left sequence.
 Consider one possible encoding: